 Sensor size

 Sony compact cameras have 1-inch sensors, and Sony mirrorless cameras will use either APS-C or full-frame.
 Which to choose?
-Full-frame sensors will deliver the best image quality and overall performance, particularly in low light, but require larger and more expensive cameras.
-APS-C tends to be thought of as the mid-range option, and this is the sensor size used in the powerful new Sony A6700.
+Full-frame sensors will deliver the best image quality and overall performance, particularly in low light, but require larger and more expensive cameras and lenses.
+APS-C tends to be thought of as the mid-range option, and this is the sensor size used in the Sony A6700.

 For a thorough run-down, check out our guide to APS-C vs full-frame sensors.